jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Techvolution is a new political philosophy.
 It takes the best of today's politics and combines it into refined and improved package.

 The principles behind this new philosophy are detailed in [_Story Cut Tools_](https://storycuttools.netlify.app/), which is a good read, but also somewhat long.
-Technically speaking, that book uses the Aristotle's _Poetics_ to better understand Hegelian dialectics to showcase how humanity continues Life's Darwinian evolution via technological innovation.
-But that's a mouthful, so it's easier to say your society, workplace, and everyday events are best understood as among the many tales in the long and ongoing evolution of Life.
+Technically speaking, that book uses the Aristotle's _Poetics_ to better understand Hegelian dialectics to showcase how humanity as always continued Life's Darwinian evolution via technological innovation.
+But that's a mouthful, so it's easier to say _Story Cut Tools_ teaches that your society, workplace, and everyday events are best understood as among the many tales in the long and ongoing evolution of Life.

 I wrote the summary below with enough meat so you can skip the nerdy philosophical details and jump right into a new philosophy.
-It'll put the power of storytelling in your hand, and let you appreciate why we need a new perspective in our world.
+The summary will put the power of storytelling in your hand, and let you appreciate why we badly need a new perspective in our world now.
 There's no way to overcome our social, environmental, and economic problems without making a big change.

-Only a new philosophy rises above the history that inflame Conservatives and Progressives today and reminds people that placing hate and blame don't change our fate.
+Only a new philosophy rises above the old stories that inflame today's Conservatives and Progressives.
+By removing the cobwebs of history we can remind everyone that feeling hate and placing blame don't change our fate.
 We are creatures in Nature, and like it does for all species, Life demands we evolve to overcome our current problems using new and improved adaptations.
-We can either innovate proactively under the direction of a new way of thinking, or after many depressions, wars, revolutions, and other disasters gradually teach us the lessons reason wasn't able to.
+We can either innovate proactively under the direction of a new way of thinking, or after many depressions, wars, revolutions gradually teach us the lessons reason wasn't able to.

 ## Inner Flap

 As you read this, an albatross is diving into the ocean, an ant colony is raiding its neighbor, a polar bear is stalking a seal, and trillions more lifeforms are battling for survival.

 Living in the wild is tough, but many creatures struggle extra hard today.
-The environment is changing very fast.
+The environment is changing fast.
 Among other things, many forests, greenfields, and ice caps are disappearing.
 That means lifeforms such as polar bears have increasingly unhelpful adaptations.
 They still have Life's burning desire to survive and procreate, but their form of white coat and colossal bulk is losing its once mighty advantage to kill seals in the pack ice.

 What would you tell a polar bear today if you could communicate with her?

 Wouldn't it be nice to explain evolution and describe how our characteristics are the expressions of genes, which are passed on from parents to offspring during reproduction.
 Thus, Life on Earth is a race.
 The organisms that harvest the most calories the fastest, while suffering the least pain, pass-on their genes most often.
 Over time this turnover of genes slowly adapts the forms of Life to more efficiently use the environment's resources.

 If the hungry polar bear understood evolution, she would understand her place in this ongoing story of Life.
-Then she could assess what characteristics polar bears need to survive in the Artic's new environment.
+Then she could assess what new characteristics polar bears need to survive in the Artic's new environment.
 Perhaps male polar bears should help raise and protect their cubs.
 Or polar bears should hunt in packs to kill reindeer in the summer months.
-Maybe the might flesh eaters must diversify their diet with berries, grubs, and roots like brown bears do.
+Maybe the mighty flesh eaters must diversify their diet with berries, grubs, and roots.

-Whatever new form evolution will eventually find, if polar bears knew about evolution, they could work towards it themselves.
+Whatever new form evolution will eventually find, if polar bears knew about evolution, they could roll their own dice and advance towards getting the powers they need to survive.

 At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk or swim in circles, struggling to find food.

-We know so much about polar bears because palenotoligists, biologists, zoologists, and other specialists have mapped millions of species habits, linages, and physiologies.
-This extensive knowledge lets scientists inform humanity about the history, status, and future of many creatures.
+We know so much about polar bears because palenotoligists, biologists, genealogists, and other specialists have mapped millions of species habits, linages, and physiologies.
+This extensive knowledge base lets scientists inform humanity about the history, status, and future of many creatures.

 Here's a question, do we know our fate like we know the polar bears?